 Selling Your Product

 A good way to sell to restaurants is by directly approaching them.
-There are many locally owned restaurants in Collier County that are interested in supporting a local food system and several good guides on how to approach restaurants online.
+There are many locally owned restaurants, grocery stores, chefs and breweries in Collier County that are interested in supporting a local food system.
+Several good guides exists online on how to approach restaurants.
 Selling through major retailers is a similar process but with more requirements, especially in terms of packaging.
 If you plan on approaching multiple retailers, you might consider using a Food Broker.
 Food Brokers work on commission and can provide advice on how to market your product and approach multiple retailers as part of their services.

 A Note About “Cottage Food Law”

 If all of this information is completely overwhelming, you may consider developing your product under the “Cottage Food Law”.
 The intent of the Cottage Food Law is to help small producers and processors to start a food business with minimal regulatory requirements and licensing.
 In fact, the Cottage Food Law exempts you from obtaining any food permits.

 Cottage Foods must be developed in your home residence kitchen.
 While the requirements significantly limits the types of food you can process, it may be a good place to get your feet wet and develop your product without investing in commercial kitchen space and large overhead costs.
 It can also be a great way to test your market and see if you want to take the leap into a bona-fide food business.